DouniaBK/earth-hammam/README.md

  1. **User Account**: the user can log in, log out and access their profile through the right end section of the navbar, login and drop-down menu list profile and logout.
 The authentification system has been done with the django-allauth package.

 - Register: New users are prompted to register in order to continue their purchase or book an appointment by filling out a registration form, confirming their account with a confirmation email and then logging in.
-- Log in: The flow is standard, provide a username or email and a password, check the *Remember Me* box if the user wants to stay logged in and a *forgot Password* link to reset their password redirecting to *Password Reset* page, login button to access their account
+- Log in: The flow is standard, provide a username or email and a password, check the *Remember Me* box if the user wants to stay logged in and a *forgot Password* link to reset their password redirecting to the *Password Reset* page, login button to access their account
 - My Profile: Allows them to see their profile information, update it and delete their account giving the user CRUD functionality for better usability and the right to privacy.
 This section also has all their order history.
 - Logout: Allows the user to log out by clicking logging out.